Black-and-yellow broadbill: Feeding

 The black-and-yellow broadbill mainly feeds on insects, including orthopterans (grasshoppers, crickets, and locusts), mantises, beetles, hymenopterans (ants, wasps, sawflies, and bees), flies, winged termites, and caterpillars.
 It has also been recorded feeding on molluscs, along with incidental consumption of fruit.
 In Borneo, the orthopterans consumed by the black-and-yellow broadbill are smaller than those eaten by the closely related banded broadbill.

-The black-and-yellow broadbill forages in the middle and upper layers of forest in scattered flocks of 10–15 birds.
+The black-and-yellow broadbill forages in the middle and upper layers of forest in scattered flocks of ten to fifteen.
 Individual birds feeding on exposed perches in the canopy may be acting as lookouts for larger, more dispersed flocks.
 Foraging is mostly done by looking for prey from perches, seizing prey from leaf surfaces in flight during short sallies.
 Aerial insects are also sometimes caught in midair, and it has been observed holding on the tree trunks like a woodpecker.
 The species also sallies into termite swarms in a drongo-like manner.
 Black-and-yellow broadbills have also been recorded occasionally joining mixed-species foraging flocks.